Darrenkhoo/DS2020-Final-Project/README.md

 Hong Hao Khoo and Harsh Mishrikotkar
 2025-04-28

-# Benign or Malignant Cancer
+# Benign or Malignant Tumor

-## Introduction
+## Introduction/Background

+A tumor is a lump or mass of tissue that forms when cells grow and divide too much or don’t die when they should.
+The word tumor is often used interchangeably with cancer.
 Cancer is a group of diseases characterized by the uncontrolled growth and spread of abnormal cells in the body.
-Cancer, also known as tumor are often mixed up.
-A tumor is a lump or mass of tissue that forms when cells grow and divide too much or don’t die when they should.
 Scientifically, tumors can be categorized into benign or malignant.
 Benign tumors do not invade nearby tissues or spread to other parts of the body, whereas malignant tumors do.
 Malignant tumors are what we call cancer.
 If it is malignant, then it is a cancer otherwise it is not.

-For this project’s purpose, we are going to stick with the word ‘cancer’ in place of ‘tumor’ as it is more familiarized, but we will specify benign or malignant when necessary.
+After a patient is diagnosed with a tumor, a crucial next step is determining whether it is benign or malignant.
+This is often done through a biopsy, which can be invasive, painful, and stressful.
+The goal of this project is to explore whether measurable tumor characteristics can help increase the chances of identifying the tumor type through imaging techniques and improve the accuracy of that identification.
+By analyzing features such as size, shape, and texture, we aim to support the development of more accessible, non-invasive diagnostic tools that can complement or even reduce the reliance on biopsies.

+## Project Goals and Questions

-Benign cancer are much more common and many are not recorded.
-It is estimated that 20 million malignant cancer are diagnosed each year and 100+ million for benign.
-When diagnosed with cancer but not knowing if it’s benign or malignant is a confusing and frightening moment - you’re stuck waiting, hoping for good news but scared of the worst.
-So, in this project we aim to analyze a dataset containing records of patients diagnosed with cancer.
-Each patient is given an unique ID along with the type of cancer, benign or malignant.
-It also contains the visual characteristics of the cancer and a value for each of these characteristics.
+When diagnosed with tumor but not knowing if it’s benign or malignant is a confusing and frightening moment - you’re stuck waiting, hoping for good news but scared of the worst.
+In this project, we aim to analyze a data set containing records of patients diagnosed with tumors.
+Each patient is assigned a unique ID and labeled with the tumor type—either benign or malignant.
+The data set also includes various visual characteristics of the tumors, each represented by a corresponding numerical value.

-Through the analysis of this dataset, we hope to find out:
+Through the analysis of this data set, we hope to find out:

-1. What are the average range of value for each characteristic for benign and malignant cancer?
+1. What are the average range of value for each characteristic for benign and malignant tumor?

-2. Is there a correlation between the characteristics and the type of cancer?
+2. Is there a correlation between the characteristics and the type of tumor?

-3. Which characteristic is the most highly correlated and which is lowest to the type of cancer?
+3. Which characteristic is the most highly correlated and which is lowest to the type of tumor?

-4. Can we predict whether a cancer tumor is benign or malignant base on its characteristics?
+4. Can we predict whether a tumor is benign or malignant base on its characteristics?

-5. Is it possible to speed up the process of identifying whether a cancer is benign or malignant?
+5. Is it possible to speed up the process of identifying whether a tumor is benign or malignant?

+6. Can we increase chances of identifying tumor type from imaging techniques?

+7. Can we increase accuracy of identifying tumor type from imaging techniques?

-## Dataset
+## Data set

-The link to the dataset is
+The link to the data set is
 <https://www.kaggle.com/datasets/erdemtaha/cancer-data>.
 The website
-contains a downloadable csv file, which is the cancer dataset.
+contains a downloadable csv file, which is the tumor dataset.
 This dataset have 569 observations and 32 variables.
+The data set contain records of patients diagnosed with tumor.
+Each patient is given an unique ID along with the type of tumor, benign or malignant.
+It also contains the visual characteristics of the tumor and a value for each of these characteristics.

 ``` r
 # Import dataset